 - For auto-completing text based content creation for your users, use their completion API

 On top of that, you may will likely want to build models that can be applied towards the responses, and ideally fine-tuned with domain specific data sets, in which you’d have to use their fine-tuning API.

 Step 4: Start making requests to the OpenAI API

-While there are infinite possibilities for whatwhat requests you can make to the OpenAI API, here’s just one example
+While there are infinite possibilities for what requests you can make to the OpenAI API.

 Here’s a sample request for using the chat API.
 Remember to add your or your user’s API key from Step 1 in the Authorization header for each request.